astropotato/MaP_BBM-Plastic-Data_paper/README.md

 ### Code Attribution

-All code was developed by **Erish Daranciang** and his co-authors for this study.
-Portions of the initial boilerplate and syntax were generated using **OpenAI's ChatGPT** and **GitHub Copilot**, then extensively modified to meet the specific objectives of this research.
+All code in this repository was developed by **Erish Daranciang** and his co-authors.
+Minimal routine boilerplate and syntax adjustments were initially assisted by **OpenAI's ChatGPT** and **GitHub Copilot**, then fully adapted and refined to align with the specific objectives, workflow, and requirements of this research.

 ---
 ### Dependencies